makers-for-life/makair-telemetry/README.md

 ## Telemetry Library

-This crate is a library that handles reading and parsing the MakAir's telemetry binary protocol, and optionally sending new settings values using the Makair's control binary protocol.
+This crate is a library that handles reading, parsing and serializing the MakAir's telemetry binary protocol, and optionally sending new settings values using the Makair's control binary protocol.

+Crate name (for imports and `RUST_LOG`) is `makair_telemetry`.

 ➡ [API documentation](https://makers-for-life.github.io/makair-telemetry)